Suvashini-Padmanabhan/Customer-feedback-analysis/README.md

  i)Sentiment Analysis: Determine the sentiment of the feedback (positive, negative, neutral).

- ii)Topic Modeling: Identify common themes and topics in the feedback.

- iii)Text Summarization: Generate concise summaries of large volumes of feedback.

- iv)Keyword Extraction: Extract important keywords and phrases from the feedback.

- v)Visualization: Generate visualizations to represent the analysis results, such as word clouds, sentiment distribution charts, and topic clusters.
+ ii)Visualization: Generate visualizations to represent the analysis results, such as word clouds, sentiment distribution charts, and topic clusters.